nachikethinge01/hakancangunerli/README.md

 - [x] teach people how to build things
 - [ ] build things with people whom you've taught how to build things

-<i>"Edison used a dogged and systematic exploratory process.
-He tried to isolate useful materials—his stockroom was replete with everything from copper wire to horses’ hoofs and rams’ horns—until he happened upon a patentable, and marketable, combination."</i><sup>(1)</sup>
+<i>Edison used a dogged and systematic exploratory process.
+He tried to isolate useful materials—his stockroom was replete with everything from copper wire to horses’ hoofs and rams’ horns—until he happened upon a patentable, and marketable, combination.</i><sup>(1)</sup>